 UNDERSTANDING FREIGHT RATES

 The freight rate is the price at which cargo is delivered.
 The price is influenced by the form of shipment, the transportation mode (truck, ship, train, aircraft), cargo weight, and the distance to the delivery destination.
-Many shipping services, especially air carriers, use dimensional weight for calculating the price, which considers both the weight and volume of the cargo.
+Many shipping services, especially air carriers, use the dimensional weight to calculate the price, which considers both the weight and volume of the cargo.

 3. Seasons: